Dream No Small Dreams at the Ronchini Gallery

 This isn’t a show to forget in a hurry.
 There’s a very strong sense that there is a series of dots that could be connected somehow, which would cause everything on display to suddenly make perfect sense.
 The exhibition has an intriguing undercurrent of the real mixing with the unreal.
 It’s not overstated, but it’s not trying too hard to be subtle and pseudo-metaphorical either.
 By doing this it mercifully avoids falling into the bottomless pit of pretentiousness.

-Dream No Small Dreams is at the Ronchini Gallery, from 6th September until 5th October 2013, for further information visit here.
+Dream No Small Dreams is at the Ronchini Gallery from 6th September until 5th October 2013.
+For further information visit the gallery’s website here.